Losint/hepboat-docs/plugins/censor.md

 * URLs
 * Inappropriate or offensive words (attachment names included)

-This plugin combined with the Spam plugin can result in a very robust automatic abuse-prevention system.
+This plugin combined with the [spam plugin](spam.md) can result in a very robust automatic abuse-prevention system.
+This plugin should be enabled in conjunction with the [infractions plugin](infractions.md) for punishment implementation.

 ## Commands